erandagetit/azure-network-protocols/README.md

 - Ubuntu Server 20.04

 High-Level Steps
-Create Virtual Machines in Azure.
+1. Create Virtual Machines in Azure.
-Observe ICMP traffic between Virtual Machines using Wireshark.
+2. Observe ICMP traffic between Virtual Machines using Wireshark.
-Configure a Firewall (Network Security Group) and analyze its impact on network traffic.
+3. Configure a Firewall (Network Security Group) and analyze its impact on network traffic.
-Observe various protocol traffic (SSH, DHCP, DNS, RDP) using Wireshark.
+4. Observe various protocol traffic (SSH, DHCP, DNS, RDP) using Wireshark.

 Part 1: Create Virtual Machines
-Log in to Azure Portal.
+1. Log in to Azure Portal.
-Create a Resource Group:
+2. Create a Resource Group:
-Navigate to "Resource Groups" and click "Create."
+ - Navigate to "Resource Groups" and click "Create."
-Provide a name for your Resource Group and select a region.
+ - Provide a name for your Resource Group and select a region.
-Click "Review + Create," then "Create." image
+ - Click "Review + Create," then "Create."

 Create a Windows 10 Virtual Machine:
 Navigate to "Virtual Machines" and click "Create."